Renddslow/mattmcelwee.com/content/meta/certainty.md

 metaKnowledge:
   accuracy: ''
   certainty: certain
-  completeness: Likely complete, I don’t necessarily see a need for expansion.
+  completeness: Likely complete
   effort: Took a few minutes to ensure I could reiterate the essence of Gwern’s
     certainty tags and restate it in my own words.
   preRequisites: ''
+  type: Stable Note
 created: 2022-08-18T00:00:00.000Z
 lastTended:
   by: Matt McElwee
-  when: 2023-05-02
+  when: 2023-05-16
 ---

 In [Gwern Branwen’s website](https://www.gwern.net/) they use an element of metadata called [“certainty tags”](https://www.gwern.net/About#confidence-tags) to indicate how well-supported an idea is.
 This allows them to [externalize](/essays-manifesto) a concept and [learn in public](https://www.swyx.io/learn-in-public/).
 This futher operates as [a way of disclosing](https://www.swyx.io/digital-garden-tos#2-epistemic-disclosure) how [deeply you care about a topic](https://capwatkins.com/blog/the-sliding-scale-of-giving-a-fuck), and how much you’ve thought about it.